Family Engagement Policy and School-Home Compact

 Under Title I, Part A of the Elementary and Secondary Education Act, schools that receive Title I funds are expected to collaborate with families to develop and maintain a parent and family engagement policy that describes the school’s approach to involve families in students’ learning and includes a compact expressing the partnerships among staff, caregivers, and students to reach high academic goals for every student.

-Forest Edge Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2017-2018 school year.
-A number of the provisions specifically address state or federal expectations for the policy and compact.
+Forest Edge Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2022-2023 school year.
+Several of the provisions specifically address state or federal expectations for the policy and compact.

 This policy and compact is distributed to all caregivers in a language that families can understand.
 Caregivers have opportunities to provide comments and feedback on the policy and compact through Parent Advisory Council or directly to administration.
 Comments are submitted with the school’s policy and compact to FCPS central offices and the Virginia Department of Education (VDOE).
 This policy and compact are made available to the broader school community through the school website.